Warren Wagon Train Raid, Texas

 Known as the Warren Wagon Train Raid or the Salt Creek Massacre, this battle occurred in 1871 when Henry Warren was contracted to haul supplies to Texas forts, including Fort Richardson, Fort Griffin, and Fort Concho.

-While the freight train was traveling down the Jacksboro-Belknap Road on May 18th towards Salt Creek Crossing, they encountered General William T. Sherman, who had allowed the Indians to pass unmolested.
+While the freight train was traveling down the Jacksboro-Belknap Road on May 18 towards Salt Creek Crossing, it encountered General William T. Sherman, who had allowed the Indians to pass unmolested.
 However, less than an hour later, the freight train spotted a rather large group of Indian riders ahead.
-This group of about 100 warriors was led by Kiowa Chief Satanta, Ado-eete (Big Tree), and Satank.
+This group of about 100 warriors was led by Kiowa Chiefs Satanta (Ado-eete, Big Tree) and Satank.
 Recognizing an imminent attack, the wagon train quickly pulled into a ring formation, but the 12 teamsters were overwhelmed by the warriors.

 Chief Satanta of the Kiowa tribe.